Food Labels, Defined

 The fronts of food packages are often cluttered with phrases meant to not only describe the product or nutrients in it, but also influence your purchases.
 With bold, yet unclear phrases like “all-natural” and “heart-healthy” emphasized prominently, food packages can be confusing.
 But what do these claims actually mean—and should you be paying attention to them?
 First, let’s look at three common types of claims – structure/function claim, health claim, and nutrient-content claim.

 The structure/function claim describes the relationship between a nutrient and how it impacts a structure or function in the body.
-For example: “Calcium builds strong bones.” or “Fiber maintains regularity.”
+For example, a label may say, “Calcium builds strong bones,” or “Fiber maintains regularity.”
 Despite the FDA requiring that the claims not be misleading, they are not pre-approved, resulting in confusing and often misleading information on food packages that is not always backed by sound science.

 A third type of claim, the nutrient-content claim, is common on food packaging and is regulated by the FDA.
 Examples include phrases such as “fat free,” “low sodium,” or “reduced sugar.”
 For a food to be considered “fat free” it must have less than 0.5 grams of fat per labeled serving.
 “Low sodium” is defined as 140 milligrams of sodium or less per labeled serving while anything carrying the phrase “reduced” is defined as 25% lower per serving than the appropriate reference food.
 Details can be found on the FDA website.